FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Background and Motivation

-Device-side LLMs~\cite{dubey2024llama,bai2023qwen,abdin2024phi, team2025gemma, xu2024device,li2024large} are deployed on mobile devices, so users do not need to upload their data to the cloud, which reduces the risk of data leakage.
-It also removes the network connection to the cloud and improves the availability.
-Model vendors have released small-scale models suitable for mobile deployment, such as Llama~\cite{dubey2024llama}, Phi-4~\cite{abdin2024phi}, Qwen3~\cite{bai2023qwen} and Gemma~\cite{team2025gemma}, and developers are also trying to integrate device-side LLMs into their applications~\cite{zhang2025mobiagent,apple-ai,li2025apple,google-llm-1,replika,notion,samsung-ai}.
+Device-side LLMs~\cite{dubey2024llama,bai2023qwen,abdin2024phi, team2025gemma, xu2024device,li2024large} are deployed directly on mobile devices, so that users no longer need to upload their data to the cloud, which reduces the risk of data leakage and removes the dependency on network connectivity.
+Model vendors have released small-scale models suitable for mobile deployment, such as Llama~\cite{dubey2024llama}, Phi-4~\cite{abdin2024phi}, Qwen3~\cite{bai2023qwen} and Gemma~\cite{team2025gemma}, and developers are increasingly integrating device-side LLMs into their applications~\cite{zhang2025mobiagent,apple-ai,li2025apple,google-llm-1,replika,notion,samsung-ai}.

-\textbf{Multiple Models in One Device}: Unlike cloud-side LLMs which have large model size and provide general intelligence, device-side LLMs are small-scale models and can be trained or fine-tuned with specific datasets, which makes them more suitable for specific tasks, such as financial analysis, UI navigation, and more~\cite{fingpt, li2024ferret, yang2025ui, you2024ferret, xiao2021lawformer, xie2023pixiu}.
-State-of-the-art (SOTA) mobile agent applications also use multiple LLMs to achieve high intelligence~\cite{zhang2025mobiagent, autogpt, babyapi, li2025apple, li2023robust,zhang2024you}.
+\textbf{Multiple Models in One Device}: Unlike cloud-side LLMs, which are large in size and provide general intelligence, device-side LLMs are small-scale models that can be trained or fine-tuned on specific datasets, making them well suited to specific tasks such as financial analysis, UI navigation, and more~\cite{fingpt, li2024ferret, yang2025ui, you2024ferret, xiao2021lawformer, xie2023pixiu}.
+State-of-the-art mobile agent applications also employ multiple LLMs to achieve high intelligence~\cite{zhang2025mobiagent, autogpt, babyapi, li2025apple, li2023robust,zhang2024you}.

-\textbf{Security Challenges of Device-side LLMs}: First, the LLM model weights are valuable, which are trained with a large amount of data and computation resources~\cite{kandpal2025position, cottier2024rising}.
-Second, AI applications send various types of data, including chat history and screen content, as input to the LLM.
-Compromising the LLM inference system can steal a significant amount of sensitive user information.
+\textbf{Security Challenges of Device-side LLMs}: First, the LLM model weights are valuable assets, as they are trained with a large amount of data and computational resources~\cite{kandpal2025position, cottier2024rising}.
+Second, AI applications feed various types of data, including chat history and screen content, as input to the LLM.
+Compromising the LLM inference system can therefore leak a significant amount of sensitive user information.
 Unfortunately, existing mobile OS kernels have a large code base and are prone to bugs, which makes them vulnerable to attacks.
-For example, Android relies on the Linux kernel, which has 40 million lines of code~\cite{linux-code} and 9756 CVEs~\cite{linux-cve}.
+For example, Android relies on the Linux kernel, which comprises 40 million lines of code~\cite{linux-code} and has 9,756 reported CVEs~\cite{linux-cve}.
 Attackers can compromise the kernel to steal the model weights and user data during the LLM inference procedure.